Sitta250/bremo-ai-hire/README.md

 * What should HR verify before moving?

 That is why the output feels closer to a hiring committee brief than a simple ranking dashboard.

+## CV Upload & Data Flow

+External CVs are uploaded through the Lovable frontend and sent to an n8n webhook.
+n8n runs on Railway, where it handles CV parsing, normalization, and workflow orchestration.
+Each uploaded applicant is converted into the same structured schema used across the system, so internal and external candidates can be evaluated consistently.

+The repo includes `bremo_v2.json`, which contains the required structured fields for candidates, team context, scenarios, and analysis inputs.
+This acts as the source data contract for the pipeline and ensures every agent receives clean, predictable input.